-Most people still prefer to buy a home rather than go through what for most people is a long and potential nightmare of buying land, drilling a well, installing a septic system, and then building for 6 to 12 months with change orders and lots of uncertainties.
+Most people still prefer to buy a home rather than go through what can be a long and potential nightmare of buying land, drilling a well, installing a septic system, and then building for 6 to 12 months with change orders and lots of uncertainties.
 I’ll answer the question that comes up all the time, “Should I buy land in Sequim to Build a home, or should I just buy an existing home, if I can find one?”

 I know of a gentleman who bought a $55,000 lot which represented that it was on a municipal water system, and it turns out he was told that he would have to pay up to $1 million to extend the trunk line for the water line down his street.
 Obviously, he’s not going to do that.
 Drilling his own well is going to be expensive in his area apparently, and if you’re in a municipal serviced water area, you cannot necessarily just drill your own private well.
 The septic system is going to be expensive for him too, perhaps $25,000 to $30,000.

 A gentleman called me about land he bought out in Diamond Point, and he planned to build a home.
-Now he is told he can never build a home, because the septic drainfield for his own septic system extended onto his neighbor’s lot unbeknownst to him, and that was originally an agreement with the previous landowner, but that drainfield was recently declared unusable.
-His new lot was not large enough for a septic and drainfield under the code, so he bought a lot he can’t build on and cannot sell.
+Now he is told he can never build a home, because the septic drain field for his own septic system extended onto his neighbor’s lot unbeknownst to him, and that was originally an agreement with the previous landowner, but that drain field was recently declared unusable.
+His new lot was not large enough for a septic and drain field under the code, so he bought a lot he can’t build on and cannot sell.
 He paid about $50,000.
 His answer to “Should I buy land” is a loud “no darn way.”

 I wouldn’t buy land, although there is a case in which I would consider buying land and building a new home.
 For most people there are far too many uncertainties and risks involved.
 Most people don’t want to go there, even though they don’t know about 5% of the traps for the unwary that I’ve seen over the years.
 I would add this.
 The best land deals seem to be the ones that often end up with the greatest risk of nightmare scenarios, or totally unbuildable land.
 It’s the old adage, you get what you pay for.
 Buy a cheap lot, and you might have a nightmare pending.